Skip to Main Navigation

 Overview

 Eswatini is a small, open economy bordering South Africa and Mozambique.
-The country has a population of around 1.2 million, with a per capita (Gross Domestic Product) GDP of $3,958 (2021).
+The country has a population of around 1.2 million, with an estimated per capita (Gross Domestic Product) GDP of $3,823 in 2023.
 Slightly more than half the economy is concentrated in services, and industry (particularly manufacturing) comprises another third.
 South Africa continues to be Eswatini’s main trading partner, accounting for about 65% of its exports and 75% of its imports.

 Poverty persists in part because of the lack of quality jobs.
-According to the Integrated Labor Force Surveys, labor force participation among the working-age population fell from 50.6% in 2016 to 45.9% in 2021.
+According to the Integrated Labor Force Survey, labor force participation among the working-age population fell from 50.6% in 2016 to 45.9% in 2021.
 Without sufficient formal job creation, employment is concentrated in low value-added activities, such as subsistence agriculture, and low-quality jobs—40.8% of employed people are in the informal sector.
-Unemployment is high and rising, having increased from 23% in 2016 to 33.3% in 2021, the highest rate in over a decade.
+Unemployment is high and rising.
 It is even higher among young people, with those between 15 and 24 years facing an unemployment rate of 59.1% in 2021.
 Quality problems in education mean that young people lack the right skills to participate in the labor market.
-This undermines Eswatini’s potential to benefit from its large, young population.
+This undermines Eswatini’s potential to effectively leverage its demographic dividend.

-Inequality in consumption per capita and access to public services remains high.
-Eswatini is among the most unequal countries in the world, with a Gini index of 54.6 in 2016.
-Disparities in access to basic public services across income groups and geographic locations persist, although access is being expanded.
-Factors beyond the control of individuals, including early education, parental education, place of birth, and place of residence explained 38.5% of consumption inequality in 2017.
+Inequality in consumption per capita and disparities in access to basic public services across income groups and geographic locations persist, although access is being expanded.
+Factors such as early education, parental education, place of birth, and place of residence explained 38.5% of consumption inequality in 2017.

 Eswatini faces multiple development challenges to ensure inclusive, sustainable, and resilient economic growth.
-Central among these is Eswatini’s unsustainable public sector-driven growth model, which has trapped the country in a low growth and high poverty and inequality equilibrium and crowded out investments in productive sectors and private sector development.
+Central among these is a fiscally unsustainable public sector-driven growth model, which has trapped the country in a low growth and high poverty and inequality equilibrium and crowded out investments in productive sectors and private sector development.
+Fluctuations in SACU have complicated fiscal management, and constrained long-term planning for growth-enhancing investments.

 While the government’s expenditure on education (5% of GDP in 2021) exceeds the Low- or Middle-Income Country (LMIC) average and near-universal access to primary education has been achieved, education quality is insufficient; access and retention are low in secondary school; and the education system is not responsive to the labor market.
-In 2017, Eswatini’s ranking on the International Monetary Fund (IMF) Skills Mismatch Index was a dismal 136th of 139 countries.
-Government spending on health is relatively high (3.4% of GDP in 2018/19), but Eswatini suffers from a high burden of HIV/AIDS, Noncommunicable diseases (NCDs), and sub-optimal child and maternal health outcomes.
+In 2017, Eswatini was ranked 136 out of the 139 countries captured on the International Labour Organization (ILO) Skills Mismatch Index.
+Eswatini spends relatively more on health and education than its neighbors in the region.
+However, this spending results in poorer health and education outcomes than expected due to inefficient and inequitable spending.
+For example, despite steady progress on several key health outcomes such as under-five mortality per 1,000 live births, Eswatini’s maternal mortality ratio has remained high and unchanged at 237 per 100,000 live births in 2017 to 240 per 100,000 live births in 2021.
+Similarly, there is evidence that the education system does not meet the needs of the labor market.
+Eswatini suffers from a high burden of HIV/AIDS, noncommunicable diseases (NCDs), and sub-optimal child and maternal health outcomes.
 HIV prevalence among adults is still the highest in the world at 27.4% (32.5% for women versus 20.4% for men), which increases co-morbidities with tuberculosis and other diseases.

 What's New